rikgale/VRSCustomLayers/README.md

 ## Installation

-Put the HTML files in the required folder for the Custom Content plugin as per Custom Content plugin instructions (Red Circle) and the entire contents of `Put these files in VRS root folder` folder into the root folder referenced by the Custom Content plugin (Green Circle) and then set up the files injections as per the bottom 4 lines in the below image:
+Ensure Custom Content Plugin installed (Yellow Arrow).
+Enable Custom content plugin (Blue box) Put the HTML files in the required folder for the Custom Content plugin as per Custom Content plugin instructions (Red Box) and the entire __contents of__ `Put these files in VRS root folder` folder into the root folder referenced by the Custom Content plugin (Green Box) and then set up the files injections as per the bottom 4 lines in the below image (Red Box again):

 ![Screenshot](customcontentoptions2.jpeg)